English (ENG)

 ENG210 Advanced Essay Writing (3 course hours)

-Students explore the nature of research-based writing and practice it through critical thinking and writing exercises, discussion of significant ideas, the testing of style and voice, and the development of a research-based essay.
+Students explore the nature of essay writing and practice it through critical thinking and writing exercises, discussion of significant ideas, the testing of style and voice, and the development of a research-based essay.

 Pre-requisites: C or better in ENG102 or ACT ENG 27+ or SAT VERBAL 610+